 Although this dataset is relatively large in the context of longitudinal CSF studies, we had relatively few datapoints in the context of machine learning.
-Because of this data sparsity, we were unable to retain a true validation dataset and instead had to rely on cross-validation to evaluate generalizability.
+Because of this data sparsity, we used multiple datapoints from the same individuals.
+Although we were careful to segregate individuals into only training, testing, or holdout datasets, this potentially inflates individual-specific random effects.
 We were also were unable to compare results to an external cohort for validation.
 The requirement of multiple LPs with CSF A42 and CSF pTau181 for unsupervised classification in addition to needing fully multiplexed proteomics via CSF makes this a unique dataset.
 We hope in the future that additional highly characterized longitudinal CSF samples become available for analysis.
 Future collection of longitudinal PET Tau images could also greatly enhance this dataset and allow for a more complete investigation of tau progression in this cohort.
 At this stage of analysis, our results are largely descriptive and hypothesis generating rather than conclusively establishing links between specific proteome expression and amyloid and tau pathology.
 This is an important first step, but does not identify optimal drug targets or definitively establish the mechanisms associated with AT(N) pathological development.

 Conclusions

 Our findings on both the timing of amyloid and aggregated tau development, and the ability of the CSF proteome to classify these groupings have important implications for clinical trials.
 As previously suggested in other works, specific AD subtypes may be responsive to different types of therapies12.
 In therapies that focus on the AT(N), here we highlight heterogeneity in amyloid and tau development.
 The AD Biomarker Positive group developed amyloid and tau pathology before age 50 years old, suggesting very early intervention is necessary for this group.
-The Intermediate AD Biomarker group developed significant tau pathology before becoming amyloid positive.
+The Intermediate AD Biomarkers group developed significant tau pathology before becoming amyloid positive.
 Perhaps amyloid-reducing agents would demonstrate less efficacy in this group, as they do not seem to require amyloid positivity before developing substantial tau burden.
-We also identified additional potential non-AT(N) related targets for prospective AD drug development, including BBB integrity, liver function, and neuroinflammation.
+We also identified additional potential non-AT(N) related targets for prospective AD drug development, including BBB integrity, immune function, and neuroinflammation.

 Acknowledgements